kashish-cloud/webapp/README.md

 ## Overview

 This web application provides a robust backend service with RESTful APIs for user management.
-It follows best practices for security, authentication, and database management.
-Below are the key features and requirements implemented in the application:
+It follows best practices for security, authentication, and database management.Below are the key features and requirements implemented in the application:

 ### Bootstrapping Database